DanielTakeshi/debridement-code/README.md

-(Note: this is Daniel Seita's personal repository built on top of Sanjay's skeleton.)
+(Note: this is Daniel Seita's personal repository built on top of Sanjay's skeleton.
+I also copied in Sanjay's DDCO code in its own folder.)

 # davinci-skeleton